btomblinson/HeartsExample/README.md

 # HeartsExample
-Basic implementation of the hearts card game using C#
+ Implementation of the hearts card game for C#